mikko-apo/ki-router.js/README.md

 # Sinatra route syntax + pushState/hashbang support + plain urls

 Sinatra uses a powerful url based routing syntax to identify different views in the application.
-Javascript single page apps can benefit from the same by using walter-js.
+Javascript single page apps can benefit from the same by using ki-router.js.

 # How to use it?